ModelEarth/localsite/README.md

 ## Embed Datascapes

 1\.
 Choose a layer to show initially.
 Example:
-[show=farmfresh](map/#show=farmfresh) - Currently hardcoded in map.js
+[show=farmfresh](map/#show=farmfresh) - Currently hardcoded in map.js.

 2\.
 Optionally include a #datascape div to position in page.

 3\.
 Optionally set the following to true or false.
 These are applied by localsite.js:

-showheader - Top bar including custom logo showsearch - Display search bar with filters
+showheader - Top bar including logo. showsearch - Display search bar with filters.